 Cost – Cats Are Less Expensive than Dogs

-According to the ASPCA, cat ownership costs approximately $1,035 for the first year (this includes food, insurance, spay/neuter surgery, shots and other routine medical care, treats, cat litter, and purchase of necessary equipment such as a scratch post).
+According to the ASPCA, cat ownership costs approximately $1,174 for the first year if you get a kitten (this includes food, insurance, spay/neuter surgery, shots and other routine medical care, treats, cat litter, and purchase of necessary equipment such as a scratch post).
+First-year costs are substantially lower if you adopt an adult cat that has already had spay-neuter surgery and vaccinations, and annual costs should be approximately $809 after the first year if the cat has no major health issues.
+However, they will vary substantially based on the type of food and litter provided.

-By comparison, a small dog costs about $1,314 for the first year, a medium-sized dog $1,580, and a large dog $1,843.
-Regular day-to-day expenses such as food, health insurance, and medical check-ups tend to be higher for dogs, as do one-time expenses such as spay-neuter surgeries and emergency medical care, so both the initial year and subsequent care is always more expensive for dogs on average.
+By comparison, a small dog costs about $1,471 for the first year, a medium-sized dog $1,779, and a large dog $2,008, and dogs will usually cost much more than cats in subsequent years as well.
+Regular day-to-day expenses such as food, health insurance, and medical check-ups as well as one-time expenses such as spay-neuter surgeries and emergency medical care tend to be higher for dogs, so both the initial year and lifelong care are nearly always more expensive.

 Usefulness – Dogs Can Fulfill More Functions